 8. Campos do Jordão

-If you want to know more about Campos to Jordão sounds interesting to you, then check our Blog “Things to do in Campos do Jordão” where you will find lots of tips of places to visit, where to stay and where to do shopping!
+If Campos to Jordão sounds interesting to you, then check our Blog “Things to do in Campos do Jordão” where you will find lots of tips of places to visit, where to stay and where to shop !

 9. Águas de Lindóia

-Lindóia city or “Águas de Lindóia” is a small town located in the Serra da Mantiqueira mountains, countryside of São Paulo, and it’s knowing for their mineral water springs.
+Lindóia city or Águas de Lindóia is a small town located in the Serra da Mantiqueira mountains.
+Also considered a countryside of São Paulo, and it’s known for its mineral water springs.
 Another great place for relaxation with hotels that are budget friendly.
 Check out our Hotels.com affiliate link below.

 10. Aparecida do Norte

-If you are Catholic and if you have heard about the city of “Fátima” in Portugal, you will understand better that “Aparecida do Norte” is the Brazilian “Our Lady of Aparecida”.
-The huge neo-Romanesque Basilica holds a statue of Brazil’s patron saint, where you can check further information in Wikipedia, but it’s the most visited place for Faith and Prayers in Brazil.
+The Catholics might have heard about the city of Fátima in Portugal, that said “Aparecida do Norte” is the Brazilian “Our Lady of Aparecida”.
+The huge Neo-Romanesque Basilica holds a statue of Brazil’s patron saint and it’s the most visited place for Faith and Prayers in Brazil.

-In the city you will find the “New Basilica” and the “Old Basilica” linked by a long bridge where you have amazing views from the city and region, however we can tell that is a really busy place to visit during weekends, receiving thousands of people from everywhere in Brazil and Latin America.
+In the city you will find the “New Basilica” and the “Old Basilica” linked by a long bridge where you have amazing views of the city and region.
+Make a note that it's a really busy place to visit during weekends, because they receive thousands of people from everywhere in Brazil and Latin America.
 Then you may factor this into your itinerary according to your preferences.

-Aparecida do Norte has everything related to the Church and Our Lady Aparecida, then if you want to plan a day trip you should be OK, since you even find buses from São Paulo terminal to the city, or if you are planning to visit the Basilica and other small cities around, even Campos do Jordão, you will have many hotels around and “Pousadas”, check Booking.com, which can give you great options with Discounts on Genius, or any other links you prefer.
+Aparecida do Norte has everything related to the Church and Our Lady Aparecida.
+As we mentioned earlier, planing a day trip should be OK, especially since many buses leave from São Paulo terminal to Aparecida.
+Otherwise, if you plan to visit the Basilica and other cities, for example Campos do Jordão, then you'll want to rent a car and book hotels.

-Brotas, a small countryside city of São Paulo, is a perfect destination for those love nature, hiking and to practice “Radical” Sports such as Rafting, which includes option during Full Moon depending of the weather and time of the year, canoeing, and others adventurous activities!
+Brotas, a small countryside city of São Paulo, in a perfect destination for those who love nature, hiking and to practice “Radical” Sports such as Rafting. which includes option during Full Moon depending of the weather and time of the year, canoeing, and others adventurous activities!

-However, Lia has already visited the city and her best friend lives there, owning a Sushi Buffet style restaurant called “Restaurante Nikkey Sushi” and since she also owned a Hotel in the city years ago, she can guide us through what is the Top things to do in Brotas.
-Then if you want some advice, let us know, we can put you in contact with them and you can experience a 4.8 Google reviews Sushi!
+As mentioned, Lia has already visited the city and her best friend lives there.
+Her and her husband own a Sushi Buffet style restaurant called “Restaurante Nikkey Sushi”.
+She previously owned a Hotel in the city years ago, and has indicated Top things to do in Brotas.

-You can also visit the following page for the OFICIAL Website for tourism in the city.
+You can also visit the following page for the OFFICIAL Website for tourism in the city.
 You may need some assistance from Google to translate since it's in Portuguese language only.

-This is just a SUMMARY of all places we talked about in this Blog of Countryside of São Paulo:
+This is a quick SUMMARY of all places we talked about in this Blog of Countryside of São Paulo: